psema4/Atomic-OS/README.md

 Legal
 =====

-Atomic OS itself is licensed under the LGPLv3 license.
+Atomic OS is licensed under the LGPLv3 license.
 For details, please see the LICENSE file.

-Some dependencies may be licensed under another license.
-Please see their respective source files in the script/vendor/ directory
+Source files in the vendor directory may be distributed under another license.

+Some source files may contain attribution in comments for portions of code or ideas and should include a url to said inspiration.

 Summary
 =======